 As shown in the sample of studies in Table 22, the evidence of the effectiveness of telemental health has been growing over the last decade.
-Some studies have found that telemental health modalities have not been shown to be less effective than face-to-face interventions for certain mental health disorders; 405,410 however, at least one study has found that telemental health intervention produced an inferior outcome relative to a face-to-face intervention.
-404 Nevertheless, for both pediatric and adult populations, telemental health has some evidence of effectiveness for reducing symptoms of mental health disorders (e.g., PTSD, depression, tics, or ADHD).
-404,406 As the use of telemental health services expands to meet the gap in pediatric mental health needs, additional research is required to help ascertain whether the quality of care and outcomes delivered to pediatric populations are comparable to those provided in person.
-414
+Some studies have found that telemental health modalities are as effective as face-to-face interventions for certain mental health disorders; however, one study found that a telemental health intervention for PTSD produced an inferior outcome relative to a face-to-face intervention.
+Nevertheless, for both pediatric and adult populations, telemental health has some evidence of effectiveness for reducing symptoms of mental health disorders (e.g., PTSD, depression, tics, or

+ADHD).
+As the use of telemental health services expands to meet the gap in pediatric mental health needs, additional research is required to help ascertain whether the quality of care and outcomes delivered to pediatric populations are comparable to those provided in person.